Generic name: glycopyrrolate (inhalation) [ GLYE-koe-PIR-oh-late ]

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use this medicine if you are allergic to glycopyrrolate.
+You should not use glycopyrrolate if you are allergic to glycopyrrolate.

 bladder obstruction or other urination problems;

 It is not known whether this medicine will harm an unborn baby.
-Tell your doctor if you are pregnant or if you become pregnant while using glycopyrrolate inhalation.
+Tell your doctor if you are pregnant or if you plan to become pregnant.

 Glycopyrrolate inhalation is not approved for use by anyone younger than 18 years old.